 To view the Bellflower Municipal Code, visit: http://qcode.us/codes/bellflower/.To view readily available public records such as agenda materials, resolutions, and ordinances, visit the City Records Archive here: https://archive.bellflower.org/weblink/Browse.aspx?cr=1.

-Request public records not found in the City Records Archive, submit a Public Records Request Form or an email with a detailed description of the records sought to email@example.com.
+To request public records not found in the City Records Archive, submit a Public Records Request Form or an email with a detailed description of the records sought to email@example.com.
 City records will be searched and a response provided to you within 10 calendar days.
-L.A.
+To request L.A.
 County records such as birth, death, or marriage certificates, contact the L.A.
 County Registrar-Recorder’s Office at: https://www.lavote.net/home/records.